micbay/RaceTimerAndController/README.md

 > ***Note on Housing and Mechanical Interface** - This project only documents the functional electrical and software configuration.
 It can be wired, and used as illustrated for demonstration, however, for repeated, practical usage, the construction of a permanent housing, and mechanical trigger interface, is left up to the implementer to develop per their unique setup.*

 ## **Parts for Core Race Controller**
 The parts required for the base system are listed below.
-These will support all race modes.
-For drag racing, the 7-sement, racer lap timer displays, for lanes 1 & 2, will update for each pre-start interval that is typically found on a start light tree.
+The 7-sement, racer lap timer displays, will update with the same indications as a start light tree, so all race modes can be run without a start light, however, optionally, two types of start lights are also supported.
 - [Arduino Nano](https://docs.arduino.cc/hardware/nano) (or equivalent ATMega328 based microcontroller module) ([amazon search](https://www.amazon.com/arduino-nano/s?k=arduino+nano))
   - if using Mega2560 adjust code and wiring per annotations)
 - [4 x 4 membrane keypad](https://duckduckgo.com/?q=4+x+4+membrane+keypad)